-This course is a study of the animal kingdom with emphasis on phylogenetic relationships, comparative anatomy, physiology, morphology, behavior and ecological relationships of all animal behavior.
+This course is a study of the animal kingdom with emphasis on phylogenetic relationships, comparative anatomy, physiology, morphology, behavior ecological relationships of all animal behavior.
 Evolution of systems and mechanisms which have allowed animals to survive and adapt to diverse habitats will also be studied.
-3 hours lecture, 2 hours lab credit.
-(Spring)
+3 hours lecture credit, 2 hours lab credit.
+(Springodd years only)